debuggermalhotra/ruby-snippets/README.md

 # ruby-snippets
 Nothin' much going on here.
-Just picking up ruby with a jupyter kernel.
+Just picking up ruby with a jupyter kernel or without one.
 Haiaah!